IdentityPython/SATOSA/doc/README.md

 * `client_db_uri`: connection URI to MongoDB or Redis instance where the client data will be persistent, if it's not specified the clients list will be received from the `client_db_path`.
 * `client_db_path`: path to a file containing the client database in json format.
 It will only be used if `client_db_uri` is not set.
 If `client_db_uri` and `client_db_path` are not set, clients will only be stored in-memory (not suitable for production use).
 * `sub_hash_salt`: salt which is hashed into the `sub` claim.
 If it's not specified, SATOSA will generate a random salt on each startup, which means that users will get new `sub` value after every restart.
+* `sub_mirror_subject` (default: `No`): if this is set to `Yes` and SATOSA releases a public `sub` claim to the client, then the subject identifier received from the backend will be mirrored to the client.
+The default is to hash the public subject identifier with `sub_hash_salt`.
+Pairwise `sub` claims are always hashed.
 * `provider`: provider configuration information.
 MUST be configured, the following configuration are supported:
     * `response_types_supported` (default: `[id_token]`): list of all supported response types, see [Section 3 of OIDC Core](http://openid.net/specs/openid-connect-core-1_0.html#Authentication).
     * `subject_types_supported` (default: `[pairwise]`): list of all supported subject identifier types, see [Section 8 of OIDC Core](http://openid.net/specs/openid-connect-core-1_0.html#SubjectIDTypes)